Topics in This Section

 - Stomach (Gastric) Cancer

-Dr. Haluszka performed further testing which revealed that John's mass was a gastrointestinal stromal tumor (GIST), a rare cancer of the sarcoma class that affects the digestive tract or nearby structures within the abdomen.
-Dr. James Watson, a surgical oncologist at Fox Chase, who specializes in sarcomas, as well as cancers of the upper GI tract, was consulted for treatment.
+John’s doctor performed further testing which revealed that John's mass was a gastrointestinal stromal tumor (GIST), a rare cancer of the sarcoma class that affects the digestive tract or nearby structures within the abdomen.
+John's treatment team included Margaret von Mehren, MD, a medical oncologist who specializes in treating patients with GIST, along with a surgeon who specializes in sarcomas.

 John was a candidate for minimally invasive surgery.

-Dr. Watson discussed the treatment options with John, and decided that the best course of action would be minimally invasive surgery to remove the tumor and part of his stomach.
-Fortunately, Dr. Watson was able to perform the entire procedure laparoscopically, which resulted in a faster and easier recovery for John, who was discharged back to his own home within 4 days of surgery.
+John discussed his treatment options with his team and decided that the best course of action would be minimally invasive surgery to remove the tumor and part of his stomach.
+Fortunately, he was able to have the entire procedure performed laparoscopically, which resulted in a faster and easier recovery for John, who was discharged back to his own home within 4 days of surgery.
 John was back to full strength and his usual activities within a couple of weeks.

 John agreed.
 "I felt the care I received at Fox Chase Cancer Center was outstanding.
 Everyone was kind and respectful and the follow-up care I received after my surgery was really great.
-Dr. Watson is a gifted doctor and he made me feel at ease."
+My doctors are so gifted and made me feel at ease."

 Today, John remains cancer–free and continues to keep busy doing yard work and tending to his vegetable garden.
 He looks back at his experience with true amazement.
-"I am just so happy that Dr. Watson was my doctor, he did an amazing job, and I would recommend that anyone who has cancer go to Fox Chase."
+"I am just so happy with my outcome.
+I would recommend that anyone who has cancer go to Fox Chase."